SunKatana/Suffix-Array/README.md

 using Index = decltype(seqan3::fm_index{std::vector<std::vector<seqan3::dna5>>{}}); // Some hack
 seqan3::debug_stream << "Loading 2FM-Index ... " << std::flush;
 ```
-which is stating again its a 2FMindex, while loading a unidirectional fmindex. to load a bidirectional fm index, "decltype(seqan3::bi_fm_index{...})" would be used.
+which is stating again it's a 2FMindex, while loading a unidirectional fmindex. to load a bidirectional fm index, "decltype(seqan3::bi_fm_index{...})" would be used.
 We implemented the search using seqan3::search, which detects the optimal runtime between handling the index as uni- and bidirectional automatically, meaning the index type doesn't matter for the implementation, but it is still confusing.

 The runtime of the FMindex search is O(Q⋅m⋅logσ) with Q=number of queries, m=avg. query length and σ=5 (DNA5 ranks)